 3. Paragraph 431.86(c)(2)(iii)(B) Rating.
-This paragraph specifies that for boilers capable of supplying either steam or hot water, that they are tested on steam only, the hot water efficiency shall be based on the testing in the steam mode.
+This paragraph specifies that for boilers capable of supplying either steam or hot water, that are tested on steam only, the hot water efficiency shall be based on the testing in the steam mode.
 We propose to use an adjusted steam efficiency for hot water when testing on steam only.
-The adjustment is made to the measured stack temperature to be used in calculating efficiency based on the relative difference between the flue gas temperature and the bulk fluid temperature when operating on steam v hot water using the following relationship:
+The adjustment is made to the measured stack temperature to be used in calculating efficiency based on the relative difference between the flue gas temperature and the bulk fluid temperature when operating on steam vs. hot water using the following relationship:

-$Tstack{hw} = (Tstack{steam} - T{sat}) + Tbulk{hw}$ Where:
+$Tstack{hw} = (Tstack{steam} - T{sat}) + Tbulk{hw}, where$

-$Tstack{hw}$ = Stack temperature to be used to determine the efficiency on hot water the test pressure
+Tstack{hw} = stack temperature to be used to determine the efficiency on hot water.